The War Within (Shadows Fall album)

+Background

+In a 2023 interview the band's lead singer Brian Fair described The War Within as a selfish record stating:

+We threw everything we wanted to do at the wall.
+It wasn’t like we had toned down what we did, if anything we stepped it all up a notch.
+There was more shredding guitar, there was more double bass, there was more screaming and singing; we really touched on all our influences in a very non-commercial way.

+The album's name was inspired by Fairs’s internal struggles that he was going through at the time as the band started gaining popularity.
+As he tried to balance staying a philosophical writer who also wanted to party and have success.
+He stated "The War Within was about really trying to come to terms with a lot of these ideas and thoughts and emotions I was going through."

+the album was produced by Zeuss at Planet Z Studios in the band's home state of Massachusetts.

+Guitarist Matt Bachand later stated that the band were very busy touring during the process of creating the album.
+Much of the writing process took place while they were on the road or whenever they had any down time.

 Lyrical themes

 The following is a quote from Tom Bejgrowicz, who worked closely with Brian Fair on the overarching themes and concepts portrayed by the album.
 He also designed the album artwork.

 The idea for The War Within turned to one man – any man, mind you – and the chaos and beauty that surrounds each of us here on earth.
 Birth, death, love, hate, riots, pollution, power, religion, nature, corruption of the mind, the soul, and so on.
 By simply living, we are open and susceptible to them all – to confront each of them, from within.

+In a separate interview Fair commented on the lyrics stating:

+The War Within was way more introspective, I think I was reading a lot of Tom Robbins at the time, and I was reading some [Charles] Bukowski and just darker, inner turmoil kind of writers.
+You could tell that I was also trying to sort through my own thoughts as the band was getting bigger, and I was trying to balance this idea of being a philosophical writer who also wanted to party and have success, so it was sort of balancing all those things.

 The track "Those Who Cannot Speak" is dedicated to Brian Fair's autistic niece and nephew.
 Fair explained in an interview:

 It's something I've dealt with my niece and nephew who've had different forms and mild learning disabilities when it comes to speech – associating objects with language and things like that.
 And I also read a lot of Faulkner and he always seemed to have characters that kinda had that amazing poetry in their internal monologue but couldn't speak.
 And that always intrigued me.